bucket-xv/bucket-xv.github.io/_pages/about.md

 ## Work Experiences

 - **System Engineer, DeepSeek, 2025.7 - present**
   + I joined DeepSeek as a system engineer in July 2025.
-My main work is to maintain and optimize the kernels used by models.
+My main work is to maintain and optimize the model performance.

 ## Hometown